 10th September 2009

-Another example could be when selecting the last element in an element array, such as the last list item of an unordered list; legacy methods would involve perhaps writing a ‘last’ class into that element with the server-side language in use; but why bother when the new selectors can allow you to select this in such a more semantic and simple way?
-Yes this would mean legacy browser users wouldn’t see the difference; but what would that mean? an extra undesired border on the final element? probably, but does it make the system unusable? no; but it does speed up the web design process and mean we don’t have to throw unnecessary logic into the view of our MVC systems.
+Another example could be when selecting the last element in an element array, such as the last list item of an unordered list; legacy methods would involve perhaps writing a ‘last’ class into that element with the server-side language in use, but why bother when the new selectors can allow you to select this in such a more semantic and simple way?
+Yes, this would mean legacy browser users wouldn’t see the difference, but what would that mean?
+An extra, undesired border on the final element?
+Probably, but does it make the system unusable?
+No, but it does speed up the web design process and means we don’t have to throw unnecessary logic into the view of our MVC systems.